-There are now more than 230 million monthly active users of the social media site and it is the ideal platform to share original content, drive web traffic and engage with an audience.
+There are now more than 230 million active users of the social media site each month and it is the ideal platform to share original content, drive web traffic and engage with an audience.

 This has been highlighted in a new infographic from Sprout Social, which shows 86 per cent of users said they feel more connected to a business after following them on Twitter and 72 per cent revealed they are more likely to make a purchase after following.

 With these statistics demonstrating the potential sales benefits for retailers effectively utilising the social media site, the infographic provides eight steps that firms should follow in order to make sure they are getting the most out of Twitter.